thomas-choi/SetupK8/SetupK8onVM/INDEX.md

 	- I use my Wifi router to control the IP for each VM with the defined MAC address
 	- Also, I edit the file /etc/hosts with the IP address and hostname pair on the VM baseline

-## 2. Installation of Kubernetes steps for each VM Node
+## 2. Installation of Kubernetes steps for each Node
 - **Setup Hostname and MAC Address**

-  The MAC address can be set before the VirtualBox VM started in the network settiong
+  The MAC address can be set before the VirtualBox VM started in the network setting

 	<p align="center">
 	<img src="NetworkSetting.png"</a>